trussworks/Engineering-Playbook/infra/aws/govcloud.md

-Once you have bootstrapped Terraform, you can create the GovCloud organization the same way you would in commercial; however, you cannot add `cloudtrail.amazonaws.com` as a service access principal in your organization definition due to the way Cloudtrail is automatically added to all GovCloud accounts.
+Once you have bootstrapped Terraform, you can create the GovCloud organization the same way you would in commercial; however, you cannot add `cloudtrail.amazonaws.com` as a service access principal in your organization definition because organization CloudTrails are not available in GovCloud.

 ### Creating Additional GovCloud Accounts